Diguetia albolineata

 Identification

-D. albolineata can be distinguished from other Diguetia by its specific epithet referring to (albolineata = "white-lined"), though detailed diagnostic features require close examination.
+D. albolineata can be distinguished from other Diguetia by its specific epithet referring to white lines (albolineata = "white-lined"), though detailed diagnostic features require close examination.
 The Diguetia is recognizable by its mid-size body (5-10 mm in mature individuals), coloration reminiscent of funnelweb weavers ( Agelenidae), and distinctive web architecture.
 The webs are horizontal sheets, slightly dome-shaped, with a central tubular retreat in the vertical plane above the sheet and tangled threads on all sides.

 Images